Comedian Domnic

 Domingos Gabriel "Domnic" Coelho (born 24 March 1957), popularly known as Comedian Domnic or Hoddo Bakru, is an Indian comedian, actor, singer, playwright, and theatre director known for his work in Konkani films and tiatr productions.

 Early life

+Domingos Gabriel Coelho was born on 24 March 1957, in Bandora, Goa.
+At the time, Goa was part of Portuguese India.

 During his time as a school student, Coelho, in his theatrical premiere, assumed the primary comedic role in a one-act play entitled Pope Babli Mumbai.
-After receiving a warm reception from the audience, Coelho was motivated to extend his acting endeavors.
+After receiving a warm reception from the audience, he was motivated to extend his acting endeavors.
 Subsequently, he engaged in tiatrs, a customary type of Goan theater, at the community level in nearby villages.